Recover And Heal Connections Nyt

 Q: What if the connection is toxic or abusive?

 A: In toxic or abusive relationships, it may be necessary to prioritize your own safety and well-being and end the connection.
-Seek support from a therapist or counselor to help you navigate this process.
+Seek support from a therapist or counselor to help you manage this process.

 Conclusion